geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Till then his human form Aurelio wears.

-" Miranda, Leonora, lovely pair !
+" Miranda, Leonora, lovely pair!
 " And ye, brave knights, their mortal lot who share,
 " Yours be each joy that cheers the child of earth,
 " A blooming race shall deck your social hearth;